lipeijia/lab/README.md

 ### GitHub Pages Setup

-1. Create a new repository on GitHub named `my-blog`
+1. Create a new repository on GitHub named `lab`
 2. Push this code to the repository
 3. Go to repository Settings > Pages
 4. Set Source to "GitHub Actions"
-5. The site will be available at `https://lipeijia.github.io/my-blog/`
+5. The site will be available at `https://lipeijia.github.io/lab/`

 ### Manual Deployment